Tietoevry-Create/gh-actions-workshop/tasks/003/README.md

 > Each job has its own fresh virtual machine, so they don't share any state.
 > This means that you need to check out the repository and install dependencies for each job, even if they're within the same workflow file.

+> [!NOTE]
+> You can create as many jobs as you want, but remember that we usually have a limit of running time per month (typically 2000 minutes).
+> Also, from an environmental perspective, running more jobs will consume more resources.

 ## 3.1 Test and lint

 In the previous task, we learned how to build the project.